dave45678/Lesson15/Laravel/Lesson11.md

 <!-- enter lesson number and title below separated by hyphen-->
-# Lesson-11 One to Many Relationships
+# Lesson-11 Using Database Relationships: One to Many

 ## Learning Objectives